cs3157-borowski/recitations/recitation_1/bash.md

 Exercise:
 ------
 ### Agenda:
 - First, we will go through Dr.B's "grade.sh" script in class.
 We will apply what we just learnt above to see what and why the code is doing what it does.
-A copy of the code should be available on Courseworks.
+A copy of the code should be available on Courseworks or from [this repository](https://github.com/cs3157-borowski/recitations/blob/NguyenTran88-patch-2/recitation_1/grade%20(1).sh).

 - Second, we will go through a smaller piece of code called "sum.sh" that takes in `$1` and `$2`.
 It will compute the running total of every integer between the 2 arguments.
 You can look through the code and recreate it from scratch for practice after the recitation, or you can just program it rightaway.